-Amy Ray represents clients in high-profile U.S. and international antitrust matters.
-She focuses on litigation, transactions, investigations, and counseling with a competition nexus.
+The leader of Orrick’s Antitrust & Competition practice, Amy Ray represents technology, financial services and fintech clients in high-profile U.S. and international matters.
+Her practice covers the full gamut of litigation, transactions, investigations, and counseling with a competition nexus.

 Among her notable transactional representations are matters at the intersection of antitrust and technology, such as her key role in Microsoft's acquisitions of LinkedIn and Skype.